 The life insurance rate you can expect to pay will depend on how severe your asthma is, the medications you take, and how well your asthma is controlled.

 Mild Asthma – A few life insurance companies are available where a preferred life insurance rate may be possible.

 Banner Life, for example, will consider preferred rates for “clients with asthma on two medications or less (well controlled).”

 Moderate Asthma – Typically, a standard life insurance rate will be available to you with the right life insurance company.

-Severe Asthma – This will be case by case, but many cases will be rated as a “standard table 2” rate to “standard table 4” rate.
+Severe Asthma – This will be case by case, but many cases will be rated as a “standard table 2” rate to a “standard table 4” rate.

-Allergy Related – From an underwriting standpoint, allergy related asthma is underwritten according to the asthma severity and asthma treatment.
+Allergy-Related – From an underwriting standpoint, allergy-related asthma is underwritten according to the asthma severity and asthma treatment.

 If truly seasonal and related to allergies, the best life insurance rates may be available.

 There is no pressure or obligation with our service.